castellarmartinez/Chat-App/readme.md

 # Chat App

 This app allows users to enter rooms and chat with other users.
-You can try the app visit this [site](castellar-chat-app.herokuapp.com)
+You can try the app visiting this [site](castellar-chat-app.herokuapp.com)

 ## Setup